Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 Starting with the July 2022 update, steps now also have a probability which is configured using the BdProb, SnProb and HhProb sections as shown below.
 Use a value from `1` to `9` to set the desired level of probability for each step.
 A value of `9` will cause the step to trigger 100% of the time, any value from `1` to `8` will trigger the step from n/9 times.
+If a 100% probability is desired for every step in a pattern,  place a single digit (e.g. `9`) into the BdProb, SnProb or HhProb lists as shown in the second pattern below.

 ```
     BD.append("1001001001000100")